-Now that we have a more thorough working understanding of the movement and musculature involved in the core we can talk a little more clearly about how the core works to meaningfully increase performance out on the ice.
+Now that we have a more thorough working understanding of the movement and musculature involved in the core, we can talk a little more clearly about how the core works to meaningfully increase performance out on the ice.

-Functionally speaking, the core works to create stability across the torso, protect the spine and potentiate force production out the extremities.
+Functionally speaking, the core works to create stability across the torso, protect the spine, and potentiate force production out the extremities.

-But when we are solely talking about hockey performance our focus becomes slightly more narrowed towards the cores ability to transfer ground reaction forces up through the kinetic chains we discussed and express that power.
+But when we are solely talking about hockey performance, our focus becomes slightly more narrowed towards the cores ability to transfer ground reaction forces up through the kinetic chains we discussed and express that power.

 Put another way, power is created from the ground up.
 It is your core’s job to transfer this power from the ground through your arms so you can take the hardest slap shot possible.
-This power transfer is limited by how well-rounded (think inner/anterior/posterior) your core is development is.
+This power transfer is limited by how well-rounded (think inner/anterior/posterior) your core development is.

-Energy economy refers to efficiency of movement.
+Energy economy refers to the efficiency of movement.
 The more efficient you are at moving, the less energy you will expend performing those movements, which in turn improves your overall conditioning simply because you’re moving better.

 Think about the act of skating itself, forces are transmitted across the body from hip to opposite shoulder.
-When we skate, our body is working opposite from side to side to co-ordinate maximum forward speed.
+When we skate, our body is working opposite from side to side to coordinate maximum forward speed.

-For example if your right arm is forward, on the other side of your body your left leg is forward as well.
+For example, if your right arm is forward, on the other side of your body your left leg is forward as well.
 Both pumping to keep you moving forward but keep you moving straight as well.
 This opposite-repetitive action drives forces across the body that are absolutely dependent on core integrity.